 3. Fuel Yourself Properly

 Before exercise, choose a source of carbohydrates like fruit (a banana is my fave pre-workout snack), whole grain breads, oatmeal or fruit & yogurt.
-These foods will keep your blood sugar stable and steady to supply you with lots of energy.
-Avoid foods that are high in fat because these tend to take a long time to leave our stomachs which would make you feel weighed down and sluggish during your workout.
-A little caffeine boost can help you push a little harder during your workout, too!
+These foods will keep your blood sugar stable to supply you with lots of energy.
+Avoid foods that are high in fat because these tend to take a long time to digest making us feel weighed down and sluggish during our workout.
+A little caffeine boost can help you push a little harder during your workout, too.

 Protein and carbs are the main focus for post-workout fuel because muscle fibers are broken down during exercise and these two macronutrients will help build them back up.
 Try a protein shake with fruit, some Greek yogurt with fruit or eggs and toast.
 Veggies are always a plus, too.
 This is also a good time to #treatyoself if sugary treats are your thing because your body will use that sugar right up to get to repairing your muscles ;o)